Last updated on August 12, 2026

 Thieving Skydiver

 Everybody has good artifacts to be stolen in EDH, from mana rocks to powerful equipment.
 Thieving Skydiver is here to do precisely that.
-Kicker X adds flexibility that can be stolen too.
+Kicker X adds flexibility to what can be stolen too.
+A 2/1 that steals something useful is good in my books.

-#3.
+#2.
 Rite of Replication

 Rite of Replication

-Decklist: Simic Kicker in Standard
+Decklist: Simic Kicker in Pioneer

 Roost of Drakes - Illustration by Bayard Wu